-To be eligible to participate in OFF CAMPUS LUNCH, a student must have passed ALL subjects for the quarter, have no INCOMPLETES and no U's in conduct.
+To be eligible to participate in OFF CAMPUS LUNCH, a student must have passed ALL subjects for the quarter, have no INCOMPLETES, no more than 3 unexcused absences and no U's in conduct.
+Dates for off campus lunch are October, January, and March.
+Students will have one hour for lunch.
+Students must have parent permission and be driven by an approved driver.